cmoa/collection/README.md

+#Welcome to the Carnegie Museum of Art’s Collection Dataset.
+In celebration of our 120th anniversary, Carnegie Museum of Art is making public the collections records of all of its accessioned artworks.
+This release contains data on over 30,000 objects across all departments of the museum; fine arts, decorative arts, photography, contemporary art, and the Heinz Architectural Center.

+In this repository, you will find the files containing all of the records, as well as a description of the data, the data structure, and some guidelines on using the data.
+Please take a minute to familiarize yourself with the structure and guidelines below.

+Your feedback and input is always welcome.
+If you’ve got questions or suggestions, please [send them our way](mailto:"webmaster@cmoa.org") with “GitHub Dataset” in the subject header.

 ## Data Structure

 This data release includes nearly all accessioned works in our database.
 It contains basic data for each work.